 Here's a look at the tentative deal on the table for Sask. teachers

-Details on the newest offer from the province to teachers was unveiled by the Saskatchewan Teachers’ Federation (STF) on Thursday, following two days of virtual town halls between the STF and its members.
+The Saskatchewan Teachers' Federation (STF) revealed details of the latest offer from the province on Thursday, following two days of virtual town halls between the federation and its members.

-STF president Samantha Becotte told CTV News on Thursday the agreement shows improvements on the majority of proposals that teachers have brought forth.
+STF president Samantha Becotte told CTV News the agreement shows progress on the majority of proposals that teachers have brought forth.

 “There’s improvements addressing teachers’ compensation, there’s improvements in articles, items in there addressing classroom complexity and violence in the classroom, as well as several other items that teachers have brought forward,” she said.